Dorothy, New Jersey

-Dorothy is an unincorporated community and census-designated place located in Weymouth Township in Atlantic County, New Jersey, United States.
-The area is served as United States Postal Service ZIP code 08317.
+Dorothy is an unincorporated community and census-designated place located in Weymouth Township in Atlantic County, in the U.S. state of New Jersey.
+The area is served as United States Postal Service ZIP Code 08317.

 As of the 2010 United States census, the population for ZIP Code Tabulation Area 08317 was 1,344.

 Demographics

+Dorothy first appeared as a census designated place in the 2020 U.S. census.

+As of 2020, the population of the area was 1,057.

+Education

+The CDP is in the Weymouth Township School District.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Dorothy include: